Review: Guest Reviewer Kym Vaitiekus Shares His Thoughts On ROOM

 I urge you to experience ROOM, my take may not be yours, but this attentive, innovative, creative and mammoth effort is not to be missed.

-Arts festivals can have the marvellous choice of including new innovative works and we are able to experience productions that may not usually tour to Australia.
+Arts festivals can have the marvelous choice of including new innovative works and we are able to experience productions that may not usually tour to Australia.

 ROOM is more than a highlight of the Sydney Festival.
 A momentous work.